 Photo of Nicholas LaSpina Nicholas LaSpina

-Nicholas LaSpina is a senior counsel in the Tax Department and a member of the employee Benefits & Executive Compensation Group.
+Nicholas LaSpina is a partner in the Tax Department and a member of the employee Benefits & Executive Compensation Group.

 Photo of David Teigman David Teigman